Training Programme for PhD Students

 Do you feel you need additional support to manage your PhD studies?
 In addition to research and training, we offer various support services for PhD students.
 These services include mentoring, coaching, and work-life balance support.
 Please visit the PhD Support website for more information.

 Additional Training Opportunities

-In addition to the Groningen Graduate School and the individual Faculty Graduate Schools, there are several other University organisations that offer courses for PhD candidates, including:
+In addition to the Groningen Graduate School and the individual Faculty Graduate Schools, there are several other University organisations that offer courses for PhD students, including: